Written By Pitch N Hire

 Your CV is intended to inform your interviewer why you are the right person for this task.
 Your CV is the very first thing the interviewer will check.
 Your CV creates the first impression in the mind of the interviewer for you.
 And note – ‘The first impression is the last impression.’
 If an individual is not careful while making his CV, he is likely to lose his job during the screening process.
 CVs are also relevant because they represent you as a temporary employee for the company.
 This is the initial step that you should take to face a personal interview.
 Make sure these indicators are used throughout your CV:

-If you were an interviewer, thinking about what you would have been looking for in the perfect candidate is the third stage in how to excel in the personal interviews.
+If you were an interviewer, thinking about what you would have been looking for in the perfect candidate is the third stage in how to excel in personal interviews.
 Try to understand the particular work requirement.
 You should check the job description carefully and can demonstrate the skills required to complete them.
 You can adjust your CV according to the various job requirements and make it even more powerful by stressing the signs important to the employee during the personal interview.

 Some common questions are asked in almost every type of interview.
 You should be prepared with such questions with relevant answers.
 This is one of the best ways to face a personal interview.
 Some of the common PI questions are:

 You must do your homework before the personal interview concerning the purpose of the interview.
 You can be first asked some routine questions, and then the interviewer can proceed with asking the main objective.
-Your job is to make sure you remain concentrated and try to keep a friendly smile on the face when answering any question.
+Your job is to make sure you remain concentrated and try to keep a friendly smile on your face when answering any question.
 You may request to repeat the question if you do not get in the first time.
 This helps decrease your nervousness.
 You need to know the objective of the interview and prepare yourself for all the questions concerning the aim.

 Confidence is the most important thing for cracking a personal interview.
 You must ensure that you keep an eye to eye contact with the interviewer.
 You appear to be nervous when you’re fighting with a pen or shaking a hand or leg.
 This finally gives a false impression about you to the interviewer.
 Therefore, remain calm and make your personality so effective that the interviewer likes to speak to you.
 Confidence also allows you to capture the focus of the interviewer.
 You have to demonstrate your strengths and skills confidently.
 You’re going to risk the job if you stay nervous.